nipy/heudiconv/docs/installation.rst

 <https://github.com/ReproNim/containers/tree/master/images/nipy>`__) and reproin images (as `repronim-reproin
 <https://github.com/ReproNim/containers/tree/master/images/repronim>`__).
 Please see `"A typical workflow"
 <https://github.com/ReproNim/containers#a-typical-workflow>`_ section for a prototypical example of using
-`datalad-container <https://github.com/datalad/datalad-container/>`_ extension with this dataset, while fulfilling `YODA principles <https://github.com/myyoda/poster/blob/master/ohbm2018.pdf>`_.  **Note** that it should also work on OSX with ``///repronim/containers`` automagically taking care about running those Singularity containers via Docker.
+`datalad-container <https://github.com/datalad/datalad-container/>`_ extension with this dataset while fulfilling `YODA principles <https://github.com/myyoda/poster/blob/master/ohbm2018.pdf>`_.  **Note** that it should also work on OSX with ``///repronim/containers`` automagically taking care about running those Singularity containers via Docker.